con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 So ignorance may fully be dispelled.'
 (15)

-With this request to the *tathāgata*,
+With this request to the Tathāgata,
 The master of all secrets, Vajrapāṇi—
 His body bowed, his palms politely joined—
 Then stood before the lord devotedly.
 (16)